Techie + Gamers

 Founder Aaron Krause has been an inventor since childhood, but he came up with the multi-purpose sponge by accident.
 Aaron popped up on season four asking Sharks to invest $100,000 for 10% of the product.
 Many Sharks fought for the deal, but Lori Greiner won with an offer of $200,000 for 20%.

 The day after the show, the company sold 42,000 sponges in around seven minutes.
-As of October 2023, Scrub Daddy has done over $926 million in lifetime sales.
-Thanks to Scrub Daddy’s success Krause is worth an estimated $70 million.
+In 2024, Scrub Daddy generated an estimated $340 million in revenue.
+As of August 2025, Scrub Daddy has done over $1.3 billion in annual revenue according to Lori Greiner.
+Thanks to Scrub Daddy’s success, Krause is worth an estimated $70 million.

 3. Doorbot (Ring)